DanielDimitrov1/first-using-of-count-funtion/README.md

-# demo3
+This is the first exercise using count function.

-Here, I have used count function for first time.
-A basic exercise for getting more familiar with Terraform.
+It is basic exercise for getting more familiar with Terraform.